Workplace Mediation Investigations in Western Sydney

 • Safety concerns

-When serious allegations are reframed as communication issues, organisations risk minimising misconduct and exposing themselves to legal scrutiny.
+When serious allegations are reframed as communication breakdowns, employers risk minimising misconduct and exposing the organisation to legal scrutiny.

-Across Western Sydney workplaces, employers must carefully assess whether mediation is a suitable mechanism or whether investigation is required.
+Across Western Sydney workplaces, careful assessment is required to determine whether mediation remains suitable or whether formal investigation is necessary.

 The Tipping Point: When Mediation Becomes Insufficient